truvhq/quickstart/python/README.md

     IS_ORDER=<true or false - optional, defaults to true>
     ```

     **Note:** The default flow uses the Orders API, which is best suited for use cases where multiple connections are required from the user.
-Set `IS_ORDER=false` to use the Users API instead.
+Set `IS_ORDER=false` for a single connection flow, which fits best consumer lending, deposit switching, and financial account aggregation use cases.

 5. `make python_local`